-Think back to your babysitting days when all you needed to find customers were a few flyers taped up around town—it can still be just as easy to attract customers today.
+Think back to your babysitting days when all you needed to find customers were a few flyers taped up around grocery stores, town halls, or other city centers—it can still be just as easy to attract customers today.
 Don’t underestimate the benefits of beautifully designed posters and flyers.
-They can have a big impact on your company’s brand recognition around the community.
+They can have a big impact on your company’s brand recognition in your area.

 If there are big events like fairs or festivals happening in your area, consider setting up a booth to advertise your services to the parents.
-Be sure to have some fun toys and prizes for the children as well.
+Bring your business cards and be sure to have some fun toys and prizes for the children as well.

 4. Don’t Forget About Google Reviews